Policy Plan

 • Shared intel, shared targets, shared priorities.

-• Mutual aid agreement for searches, warrants, investigations, and training.
+• Mutual aid agreements for searches, warrants, investigations, and training.

 • Partner with existing tribal prevention programs.